whensuddenlygames/TheRending/index.md

 <p align="center" width="100%">
   <img src="imgs/palaghast-logo-small.png">
 </p>
-# Welcome to the online document for **MYSTERY MONSTER MAYHEM!**
+# Welcome to the online document for **The Rending of Palaghast**
-This is a living document and repository for the development of a TTRPG which uses the [Cypher System SRD](https://screwtapello.gitlab.io/cypher-system-reference/index.html) for the base mechanics.
-From there I am building out new system and mechanics to achieve a particular theme and vibe.
+This is a living document and repository for the development for the Daggerheart Campaign Frame.

 ## Why use Github?
 For one, it makes updating the game far easier than trying to release a PDF every few months.
 This was demonstrated to me by my great friend Penny who first tried out this method with her game [Distorted Domains](http://transtapir.games/Distorted-Domains/).
-Second, it is in keeping with the spirit of the CSRD.
+Second, it is in keeping with the spirit of open gaming systems.
 As a github repository you can just as easily grab a copy for yourself and begin tinkering with the mechanics and write your own ideas.

 {: .note }
 > You can't copyright mechanics anyway so it's not worth trying to gate keep them.
 I only "own" the expression of those mechanics.

-## What Are My Goals?<a name="goals"></a>
+## What Are My Goals?
-While Cypher System is fantastic for narrative first games, characters skew toward being far more heoric than a lot of games.
-Between their stat pools, abilities, skills, and cyphers they are particularly powerful.
-While this serves a game well in high fantasy and sci-fi fantasy, it can quickly rob horror games of their tension.
-How scary can a monster be when you can vaporize a wall with your mind?

-With that in mind I wanted to test Cypher System's core mechanics.
-Is there a breaking point?
-How far can I push and pull them until they break?
-At which point I can back off just smidge to see where we end up.
-For this alpha release there are some extreme changes to the underlying character stats.

-That said, I always kept in mind the foundational approach to Cypher System being multiples of three and everything being rated from 1 to 10.
-Anything new I added does not break out of this mold but rather uses it as a guidepost so that they should feel as natural to use as anything else in the game.
+I've been sitting on this setting for many years and it has gone through seveal changes.
+It began as a D&D 5e setting I ran for my friends.
+Because of that fact many of its core setting ideas were heavily rooted in that system.
+Most notably in the fact that the Reliquaries (then known as Domains) were based on the 8 D&D clerical domians.
+Moving into Daggerheart, this needed a bit of an overhaul, but not by much.
+All-in-all the spirit of the setting has remained largely the same.

+So what is my goal?
+To breath new life into this setting and to share it with a larger audience.
+One that may find the push and pull between the divine and arcane as interesting as I do.

 ## Want To Help?
 Two ways you can help.
 First is by giving your feedback!
-Send me an [email](mailto:info@whensuddenly.games) with anything you think about the game, what you've discovered reading it, or how you feel when you've played it.
+Send me an [email](mailto:info@whensuddenly.games) with anything you think about the frame, what you've discovered reading it, or how you feel when you've played it.
+Creating a new Domain, Community, and Ancestry isn't a simple task and definitely one I won't get right at first blush.
+I know it will need tweaking so any help is appreciated.

 Second is through your financial support.
-Any amount of money frees me up to put more focus on this game's development, along with putting it toward the future final development of the book.
-I would like to crowdfund it, and that takes time and money to help get off the ground.
-So consider heading over to my [Ko-Fi page](https://ko-fi.com/whensuddenlygames) to help out.
+Any amount of money frees me up to put more focus on this game's development, along with putting it toward the future final development of a full setting book should it come to that.
+Crowdfunding takes time and money so anything up front helps a ton.
+Consider heading over to my [Ko-Fi page](https://ko-fi.com/whensuddenlygames) to help out.

 [Dontation](https://ko-fi.com/whensuddenlygames){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }